Tharikabalu/Twitter_Sentiment_Analysis/README.md

 # Twitter_Sentiment_Analysis
 Classification of tweets into either positive or negative sentiments.
-This repository includes implementations of two machine learning algorithms for binary classification: Logistic Regression and Naive Bayes.
+This repository includes implementations of two machine learning algorithms for binary classification: Logistic Regression and Naive Bayes.<br>
-**Training naïve Bayes**
+**Training naïve Bayes**<br>
 To train your naïve Bayes classifier, you have to perform the following steps:
 1) Get or annotate a dataset with positive and negative tweets
 2) Preprocess the tweets: process_tweet(tweet) ➞ [w1, w2, w3, ...]: